- Here are some regular lines:

 - When Phineas and Ferb made all the kids ninja suits to wear Buford asks Phineas which direction he's facing.
 Phineas says it's a good question before completely turning his eyes to the right before responding, "Left".

 - During one of Perry and Doofensmirtz's fights.
-Doofensmirtz states "But this is real life" cue Perry and Doofensmirtz awkwardly looking at the audience for a few seconds.
+Doofenshmirtz states "But this is real life" cue Perry and Doofenshmirtz awkwardly looking at the audience for a few seconds.
 Also is a case of Breaking the Fourth Wall

 - It is sometimes acknowledged that Major Monogram's eyes are positioned on the same side of his nose, in reference to the way in which he is drawn.